 Multidisciplinary Studies (MDST)

 With careful advisement, students are provided an opportunity to tailor studies to better meet their academic strengths and career goals.
+You will find the information necessary to get started on this website.

 Keep in mind the MDST Curriculum proposal process can take several weeks between proposal drafting, revisions, and review.
 Students should start the MDST proposal process EARLY and at least ONE FULL SEMESTER prior to their intended graduation.